Minghan Bao

 Developing risk-based methodology for co-locating offshore aquaculture and renewable energy systems

-The primary purpose of my MPhil (and ultimately, PhD) project is to develop new methods and tools for decision-making processes related to MPOP infrastructure planning and including location and system selection by applying risk-based techniques.
+The primary purpose of my PHD project is to develop novel tools for decision-making processes related to MPOP infrastructure planning and including location and system selection by applying risk-based techniques.
 The literature review has identified significant gaps in the existing knowledge regarding designing and operating multi-purpose offshore platforms (MPOPs) based on Australia’s offshore environmental data.
 Despite the growing interest in offshore co-located systems, there is a lack of knowledge about the available resources, combination requirements, and operation and maintenance (O&M) activities.
 In addition, there is an urgent need for decision-making frameworks that account for the consequences and risks associated with co-locating offshore facilities, especially in MPOP design and operation planning.

 Biography